 I also serve as co-editor of the Contemporary Film Directors series for University of Illinois Press, coordinator of the Film Theory and Visual Culture Seminar at Vanderbilt’s Robert Penn Warren Center for the Humanities, and sit on the board of directors for the Belcourt Theatre in Nashville.

-- Inhospitable World: Cinema in the Time of the Anthropocene forthcoming from Oxford University Press, March 2018.
+- Inhospitable World: Cinema in the Time of the Anthropocene (Oxford University Press, 2018).

 Theaters of Occupation: Hollywood and the Re-education of Postwar Germany